Miltonly/Streets/First Line

 Who is First Line a good fit for?

-First Line suits buyers who prioritize space, privacy, and a rural setting over walkability and transit access.
-It works well for those who work in Mississauga, Oakville, or Burlington and don't mind driving for schools and errands.
+First Line suits buyers who prioritize space, privacy, and a rural setting over walkability and a short commute.
+It works well for families with multiple vehicles and those who work in Mississauga or the western GTA.

 If First Line isn't the right fit, what similar streets should I look at?